-Please note, we are currently switching webcasting providers which has resulted in a delay in accessing archived Lunch Time Lecture videos.
+Please note, we have recently switched webcasting providers which has resulted in a delay in accessing some archived Lunch Time Lecture videos.
 We are working to make these videos available as soon as possible.
 We apologize for any inconvenience and thank you in advance for your patience.

 - Monday, March 6, 2017 - Inspired to Lead: Climate Action at the City and Beyond, with Fraser Work